I've been diagnosed with carpal tunnel syndrome. Would regular hand and wrist exercises help me avoid surgery?

 Despite their limitations, carpal tunnel exercises might help:

-- To complement another treatment.
+- Complement another treatment.
 Carpal tunnel exercises might help mild to moderate symptoms when combined with other treatments, such as changing your activities, wrist splinting or corticosteroid injections.

 - After surgery to prevent nerve scarring.
 Range-of-motion exercises — which may include nerve-gliding exercises — might help heal significant trauma to the wrist, such as a wrist fracture that requires surgery or repair near the carpal tunnel.